 During this year’s Brake Safety Week, 12% of the 43,565 commercial motor vehicles inspected were placed out of service for brake-related violations.
 Inspectors from Canada, Mexico and the U.S. removed 5,156 commercial motor vehicles from roadways due to brake violations.

 CVSA released a new stop-motion video envisioning the future of commercial motor vehicle safety technology, inspections and enforcement.
 This four-minute video takes the viewer to a future – near and far – that’s safer for all road users.

 Today is the start of International Roadcheck, CVSA’s annual 72-hour, high-visibility inspection and enforcement initiative.
 During International Roadcheck, Sept.
 9-11, inspectors in Canada, Mexico and the U.S. will conduct commercial motor vehicle and driver inspections to verify compliance with driver operating requirements and vehicle mechanical fitness.

 Law enforcement personnel observed 66,421 drivers engaging in unsafe driver behaviors on roadways and issued 71,343 warnings and citations as part of Operation Safe Driver Week, a driver-focused safety initiative aimed at curbing dangerous driver behaviors through interactions with law enforcement.

-Enforcement officials will inspect commercial motor vehicles throughout the week and vehicles found to have critical out-of-service brake violations, or other critical vehicle out-of-service inspection item violations, will be restricted from traveling until those violations are corrected.
+Throughout the week, law enforcement personnel will conduct roadside safety inspections to identify commercial motor vehicles with brake violations.
+Vehicles discovered to have critical brake violations, or other critical vehicle inspection item conditions, as outlined in the North American Standard Out-of-Service Criteria, will be removed from roadways until those violations are corrected.